Mohamed Ouédraogo

-Mohamed Ouédraogo (born 2 January 2003) is a Burkinabé professional footballer who plays as a left-back for Austrian Bundesliga club Rheindorf Altach and the Burkina Faso national team.
+Mohamed Ouédraogo (born 2 January 2003) is a Burkinabé professional footballer who plays as a left-back for French club Lyon and the Burkina Faso national team.

 Club career

 Ouédraogo began his senior career in his native Burkina Faso with Majestic FC in 2020.
 In February 2023, he moved to the reserves of Rheindorf Altach.
 In June 2023, he signed a professional contract with Altach until 2026.
 He made his senior and professional debut with Rheindorf Altach in a 2–1 Austrian Cup loss to DSV Leoben on 3 February 2024.

+On 3 July 2026, Ouédraogo signed a five-year contract with Lyon in France.

 International career

 He made his debut with the Burkina Faso national team in a 1–1 friendly draw with Niger on 26 March 2024.
 He was called up to the national team for a set of 2026 FIFA World Cup qualification matches in June 2024.